 When it comes to social media, the alcohol industry knows what they’re doing.
 Despite strict advertising rules and age restrictions, they’ve managed to create engaging content, adopt new formats, create alluring alcohol marketing campaigns, and engage with their audiences.
 However, there’s still room for improvement.
 Read on to learn how alcohol brands are spending on social media and discover possible solutions to cut costs.

+Alcohol brands need to carefully construct a social media strategy that is creative, engaging, yet also lawful due to the age restrictions and laws that vary across countries.
 This is why alcohol brands need to place extreme emphasis on knowing who their audiences are, what they like to do, and which content they like to consume.
 Getting a detailed look into their audience personas will allow them to easily overcome the barriers of advertising restrictions.
 In turn, leveraging the vast amount of audience data available will enable alcohol brands to target more efficiently than ever before, perfecting their top of the funnel marketing.

-Due to extreme competition and revamp of the News Feed to prioritize content from friends and family over advertisers, the costs of Facebook advertising has jumped more than 122%.
+Due to extreme competition and revamp of the News Feed to prioritize content from friends and family over advertisers, the costs of Facebook advertising jumped more than 122% between 2017-2018.

 With over 500 million daily active users, Instagram Stories should be utilized more as an opportunity for advertising.
 There are plenty of great alcohol marketing examples and some of the most renowned alcohol brands are already using Instagram Stories to their full potential.

 Influencer marketing is undoubtedly a lucrative strategy for alcohol brands.
-However, unlike other industries, alcohol brands again, face the challenge of overcoming advertising obstacles when it comes to social media.
+However, unlike other industries, alcohol brands again face the challenge of overcoming advertising obstacles when it comes to social media.

 Because of this, it’s extremely vital for alcohol brands to thoroughly vet any influencers they collaborate with.
-Some of the things that should be taken into account are investigating which brands influencers have worked with in the past (are they age appropriate), the age of the influencer themselves, how relevant their interests are, and more.
+Some of the things that should be taken into account are investigating which brands influencers have worked with in the past (are they age-appropriate), the age of the influencer themselves, how relevant their interests are, and more.

 But keep in mind, selecting influencers is just half of the battle.
 When it comes to alcohol marketing, it’s absolutely vital to brief influencers you work with on content limitations.
 While this has become second-nature for alcohol brand’s marketing teams, it’s likely completely new for influencers unless they’ve worked with age-restricted products in the past.